Projects

 The Bamberg State Library holds the papers of the Bamberg merchant, art scholar, and collector Joseph Heller (1798–1849).
 After the death of Heller, who today is considered by experts as a pioneer in art historiography as well as Dürer and Cranach research, the library, then known as the Royal Library, inherited his written works, his valuable library (including around one hundred manuscripts and incunabula), and his art collection.
 The latter includes a collection of graphic prints and drawings meticulously compiled over decades, which today accounts for more than half of the in-house prints and drawings.

 In addition to being recorded in the local repository, these records will be integrated into the substantial international database Graphikportal, which was set up by the German Documentation Center for Art History – Bildarchiv Foto Marburg (DDK).
 This platform of our project partner offers the possibility to make all prints from one plate searchable together.
-As research aids, library methods such as the link to the common authority file (for persons, institutions, places, work titles) as well as art-historical referencing possibilities like Icoforclass.
+Library methods such as linking to the Integrated Authority File (for persons, institutions, places, work titles) and art-historical referencing options such as Iconclass serve as aids.

 For more information about the project, please contact the directorate.